Let’s cut to the chase. The simple answer from the research is clear:

 Regardless of Word Count, Blog Posts Should Provide Useful Information

-Google algorithms prefer informative posts plugged into their ranking criteria.
+Google algorithms prefer helpful and informative posts plugged into their ranking criteria.
 Google didn’t rise to the top of the online search platforms by disappointing readers.

 Early on, it took the lead in penalizing blog posts stuffed with keywords and little actionable information.
 As the algorithm underwent improvement down through the years, it “learned” to recognize an informative post through its logical structure and natural keyword usage.